evancolewright/HeadDrops/README.md

 3. Restart your server

 ### Permissions
-**Currently, there is only one single permission.**  More may be added in the future upon suggestion.
-Keep in mind that BY DEFAULT every single player has the chance to drop their head (including server operators).
-If requested, I will re-add this permission in an upcoming update.
 Permission | Description
 ------------ | -------------
-headdrops.guarantee | This permission guarantees the drop of a player head
+headdrops.guarantee | This permission guarantees the drop of a player head headdrops.immune | This permission prevents the player from dropping a head.
+Keep in mind that this overrides the guarantee permission!

 ### Configuration
 The [configuration](https://github.com/evancolewright/HeadDrops/blob/main/src/main/resources/config.yml) file is pretty self-explanatory.
 Everything is heavily commented to ensure that you understand exactly what you are doing.
 If you have questions, please PM me on [SpigotMC](https://www.spigotmc.org/members/evanthesurfer.97504/).